lmc-eu/code-quality-tools/docs/eslint/README.md

   > For example, the rule `node/no-process-env` is enabled by default because accessing any property on `process.env` object causes an expensive C-level function call.
 However, using `process.env` is the recommended way to manage application configuration.
 Therefore, some configuration files disable this rule for all files located in a directory named _config_ or _configuration_.
 Here, you gather all the required configuration options from `process.env` and export them in a module.
 The rest of your application no longer needs to access `process.env` directly and instead reads the configuration from that module.

 - Always consider re-configuring a rule rather than disabling it completely
-  > If a rule does not quite fit your exiting codebase and fixing the issues would take considerable amount of time/energy, please consider first if the rule could be re-configured to suit your project's current style, rather than disabling it right away.
+  > If a rule does not quite fit your exiting codebase and fixing the issues would take considerable amount of time/energy, please consider first if the rule could be re-configured to suit your project’s current style, rather than disabling it right away.

 ## Available rulesets